Trisha-K09/Perfumy_project/README.md

-# Perfumy_project in this small project i am didn't insert any backend code even JS also so it won't work after any click it's just a frondend view of how Perfume product websites look:)
+# Perfumy_project in this project i haven't do any backend work ,it's just a frondend view of how Perfume product websites look,That's it:)